MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/advanced-adapter-usage-mashup.md

 1. Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
 1. From the command line, navigate to the Cordova project.
 2. Add a platform by running the `cordova platform add` command.
-3. Prepare and run the Cordova application by running the `cordova prepare` command followed by the `cordova run` command.
+3. Run the Cordova application by running the `cordova run` command.